Sarekasasikumar/Text-to-Speech-Summarizer/README.md

    streamlit run app.py
 ***Usage***

+## Usage

-##Home Page
+### Home Page

 The home page provides an overview of the app and instructions on how to use it.
 Navigate to the home page using the sidebar.

-##Summarize Text
+### Summarize Text

-Enter Text: Input the text you want to summarize in the provided text area.
+- **Enter Text:** Input the text you want to summarize in the provided text area.
-Adjust Parameters: Use the sliders in the sidebar to adjust summarization parameters:
+- **Adjust Parameters:** Use the sliders in the sidebar to adjust summarization parameters:
-Max Length: Set the maximum length of the summary (default is 150).
+  - **Max Length:** Set the maximum length of the summary (default is 150).
-Length Penalty: Adjust the length penalty to control the length of the summary (default is 2.0).
+  - **Length Penalty:** Adjust the length penalty to control the length of the summary (default is 2.0).
-Number of Beams: Set the number of beams for beam search (default is 4).
+  - **Number of Beams:** Set the number of beams for beam search (default is 4).
-Generate Summary: Click the "Summarize" button to generate the summary.
+- **Generate Summary:** Click the "Summarize" button to generate the summary.
 The summary will be displayed below the button.
-Listen to Summary: Click the "Listen to Summary" button to convert the summary to speech and listen to it.
+- **Listen to Summary:** Click the "Listen to Summary" button to convert the summary to speech and listen to it.

-##Error Handling
+### Error Handling

-The app ensures that the input text contains at least 50 words.
+- The app ensures that the input text contains at least 50 words.
-It prompts users to set the maximum length parameter to 4096 for optimal summarization.
+- It prompts users to set the maximum length parameter to 4096 for optimal summarization.

-##Dependencies
--Streamlit
+## Dependencies

+- Streamlit
--Transformers (Hugging Face)
+- Transformers (Hugging Face)
--gTTS (Google Text-to-Speech)
+- gTTS (Google Text-to-Speech)
--torch (PyTorch)
+- torch (PyTorch)

-##License
+## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](./LICENSE) file for more details.